azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    #### Sending events to Splunk (via WebHook) for entire org

-### Org policy usage statistics and monitoring using telemtry
+### Org policy usage statistics and monitoring using telemetry

 The telemetry data can be leveraged by org policy owners to understand AzSK usage, monitor compliance drift, CA health, resource inventory, troubleshooting etc. All helpful AI queries are listed on page [here](https://github.com/azsk/DevOpsKit-docs/tree/master/06-Security-Telemetry/App-Insights-Queries).